 Did you do it yourself?

-We actually hired this job out.
-We first did our large garden tub because it was the biggest eye sore.
+I actually didn’t even look into DIYing this job but I wish I would have.
+We hired this job out because we had first refinished our large garden tub – it was the biggest eyesore.
 Since it wasn’t used a lot we felt confident in refinishing the tub first that way we could see how well it would hold up.
-At the time, our youngest daughter was just a couple months old and the fumes from the epoxy are quite strong so we called in a professional, and escaped the house for a few hours while it dried.
+At the time, our youngest daughter was just a couple of months old and the fumes from the epoxy are quite strong so we called in a professional, and escaped the house for a few hours while it dried.

 What’s the process?

-I’m not totally sure what the DIY process would entail.
+I’m not totally sure what the DIY process would entail but there are products you can buy to paint bathroom countertops.
 When we hired our refinishing guy, he came to our house, taped up the faucet and drain, and mirrors.
 He then sprayed on the epoxy, and we let it dry.
 He set up our box fan in the bathroom and opened the window to get the air circulating in the room to reduce the fumes.

 How much does it cost?

 We paid about $750 altogether to refinish our bathroom vanities (2) and our garden tub.
-You can buy a refinishing kit for much less than DIY the project.
-I’ve heard this product works great and is less than $30.
+You can buy a refinishing kit and paint bathroom countertops for much less than what we paid a professional.
+I’ve heard this product works great.
+If we were to do it again, I’d try this first before hiring it out.
+Under $40 – why not try and paint bathroom countertops yourself?

-It’s been over a year now since we refinished the tub, and the two vanities and they are all holding up great.
-While the garden tub is not used daily, our girls bathe in there once and a while (they use their tub more frequently – I swear I bathe them!), we use both vanities daily.
+It’s been over three years now since we refinished the tub, and the two vanities and all are holding up great.
+While the garden tub is not used daily, our girls bathe in there a few times a week (they use their tub more frequently – I swear I bathe them!), we use both vanities daily.
 We haven’t gotten a single dent or ding on the surface of the vanity or has the coating stained at all.

 Final thought on bathroom countertop refinishing